Jane Austen |

 Austen made light of her condition, describing it as bile and rheumatism.
 As her illness progressed, she experienced difficulty walking and lacked energy; by mid-April she was confined to bed.
 In May Cassandra and Henry brought her to Winchester for treatment, by which time she suffered agonising pain and welcomed death.

 Austen died in Winchester on 18 July 1817, at the age of 41.
 Henry, through his clerical connections, arranged for his sister to be buried in the north aisle of the nave of Winchester Cathedral.
-The epitaph composed by her brother James praises Austen's personal qualities, expresses hope for her salvation and mentions the extraordinary endowments of her mind, but does not explicitly mention her achievements as a write
+The epitaph composed by her brother James praises Austen's personal qualities, expresses hope for her salvation and mentions the extraordinary endowments of her mind, but does not explicitly mention her achievements as a writer.

 I cannot speak well enough to be unintelligible.